tifroz/mactest/README.md

 mactest
 =======

-# A node.js / express library for hackers, for on-the-go, quick'n dirty unit testing
+## A NodeJS/Express library for quick'n dirty unit testing

 ## Install it
 `npm install mactest`